 - The Greater Eastern Mediterranean and Greece Mar 19, 2021

-Dr. Aristotle Tziampiris, whose primary scholarly focus is on international relations, energy diplomacy and Greek history, is Professor of International Relations and Director of the MSc Program in Energy: Strategy, Law & Economics at the Department of International and European Studies of the University of Piraeus.
+Dr. Aristotle Tziampiris, whose primary scholarly focus is on international relations, energy diplomacy and Greek history, is Professor of International Relations and Director of the Graduate Program in American Studies: Politics, Strategy and Economics at the University of Piraeus.
 He is also the President of the Council for International Relations-Greece (CFIR-GR).

-Dr. Tziampiris is the author of The Emergence of Israeli-Greek Cooperation (Springer, 2015); Faith and Reason of State: Lessons from Early Modern Europe and Cardinal Richelieu (Nova Science, 2009); Kosovo’s Endgame: Sovereignty and Stability in the Western Balkans (IAA, 2006); International Relations and the Macedonian Question (ELIAMEP, 2003) [in Greek]; Greece, European Political Cooperation and the Macedonian Question (Ashgate Press, 2000); co-editor (with Foteini Asderaki) The New Eastern Mediterranean Transformed: Emerging Issues and New Actors (Springer, 2021); co-editor (with Spyridon Litsas) The New Eastern Mediterranean: Theory Politics and States in a Volatile Era (Springer, 2019), co-editor (with Spyridon Litsas) Foreign Policy Under Austerity:Greece's Return To Normality?
-(Palgrave Macmillan, 2016), and co-editor (with Spyridon Litsas) The Eastern Mediterranean in Transition: Multipolarity, Politics and Power (Ashgate Press, 2015).
+Dr. Tziampiris is the author of The Emergence of Israeli-Greek Cooperation (Springer, 2015); co-editor (with Foteini Asderaki) of The New Eastern Mediterranean Transformed: Emerging Issues and New Actors (Springer, 2021); co-editor (with Spyridon Litsas) of The New Eastern Mediterranean: Theory Politics and States in a Volatile Era (Springer, 2019); and co-editor (with Spyridon Litsas) of The Eastern Mediterranean in Transition: Multipolarity, Politics and Power (Ashgate Press, 2015).

 Dr. Tziampiris holds a PhD and an MSc (econ) degree from the London School of Economics and Political Science and is a graduate (BA) of Middlebury College.